julenmendieta/SparseDataModelling/README.md

 ## Folder structure
 -"additionalInput" folder contains text files with additional data to be loaded, like enhancer and promoter coordinates, and methylation or gene expression data.
+-"bamfiles" folder contains one level of subfolders stating the cell ID.
+Inside ...bamfiles/cellID/ we should store its correspondent sorted .bam file and the associated index .bai file.
+This repository does not provide any bam file due to the large size of the files.
 -"code" folder contains sets of python 2 functions that will be using in the Notebooks.
 -"containers" folder contains the recipes for building the Singularity environments of both TADdyn and TADbit.
 -"jupyterNotebooks" folder contains the Notebooks used for the modelling and analysis of the pcHi-C datasets.